SH20RAJ/creoyt/docs/README.md

 ---

-**Built with ❤️ using Next.js 15, Cloudflare Workers, and modern web technologies.**
+**Built with ❤️ using Next.js 15, Turso Database, and modern web technologies.**

 ## Deploy on Vercel